jro31/jethro-codes/_articles/projects/blocks-falling.md

 The return from `blockObject()` is an object (surprisingly).
 This is the object that's going to be nested into one of the squares of our game board (did it look familiar?).

-Previously, in our `initialState`, the status of all our squares had been set to `'empty'` or `'dead'`, but now as we're adding a block, it's going to become `'live'`.
+Previously, in our `initialState`, the status of all our squares had been set to `'empty'` or `'dead'`, but now as we're adding a block, we're also going to add `'live'`.

 So in this instance, where the new block that we randomly selected was `'J'`, the return from `blockObject()` is going to be: